semanticClimate/p/en/events/rural_outreach.md

 * Leave for Govt Girls School: 11am
 * Arrive at Sherpur Village: 12 noon
 * Lunch and Cultura Program: 1pm
-* Deprt for Delhi: 2pm
+* Depart for Delhi: 3pm
-* Return to NIPGR: 5pm
+* Return to NIPGR: 6pm

 ## Location